tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Application Configurations

-All auth related configurations go inside `auth-config` block.
+All auth related configurations go inside an `auth-config` block.
 There are three configurations applicable for a akka-http server application i.e. `realm`, `client-id` & `enable-permissions`.

 `realm` has a default value of `TMT` if not specified.
 Ideally all apps in TMT should not have to override this, however it might be useful to override this while testing your app.

 `enable-permissions` is optional config with a default value of `false`.
-If your akka-http server application uses permission based authorization policies, this config needs to be set to true.
+Typically, roles are used for authorization and specific permissions is not needed.
+However, if your akka-http server application uses permission based authorization policies, this config needs to be set to true.

 `client-id` is a mandatory configuration which specifies the client id of the app as per registration